Inbibo/shift_docs/docs/integration_resources/software/resolve.md

 ## Catalogs

 Shift provides a catalog with operators specific to work within Davinci Resolve.
-This catalog is not zipped with the main instalation of Shift, but it can be access and downloaded from [Shift_Resolve](https://github.com/Inbibo/Shift_Resolve).
+This catalog is not zipped with the main instalation of Shift, but it can be accessed and downloaded from [Shift_Resolve](https://github.com/Inbibo/Shift_Resolve).